ZodiacalComet/fimfic-tracker-legacy/README.md

 The downloaded files end up by default in `~/.fimfic-tracker/downloads`.

-> Use with moderation, since the most probable you will end up making a lot of requests to the page for each use.

 Want to stop tracking a story for whatever reason?
 You need the ID of the story, which can be seen with the `list` command:

 <p align="center"><img src="https://i.imgur.com/uWAfXcu.png"></p>